Common problems with IRB applications

 There are two important aspects to the timely review of applications.
 These are:

-- The completeness of the application: a great deal of time is lost when an incomplete application is submitted and the IRB Administrator or an IRB Board member must contact you to get the needed materials and forms or to get a more complete description of aspects of the project such as the
+- The completeness of the application: a great deal of time is lost when an incomplete application is submitted and the IRB Coordinator or an IRB Board member must contact you to get the needed materials and forms or to get a more complete description of aspects of the project such as the

 - instruments to be used